 Tsubasa blinked cutely, shuffling slightly in embarrassment by the sudden formality, before composing himself.
 His amber eyes once again glowing a dazzling silvery blue.
 The teen rests a hand on the heroes' shoulder.
 "Before an agreement can be made, please allow me to explain a few things." a nod from the hero urged him to continue.
 "Even if we come to your world to help.
 There is still a chance that the terrible events shown in your dreams could still come true.
 That it's entirely possible that after all our best efforts some or all of us will die.
 The future is extremely difficult to change as I'm sure your very aware.
 The more people who know, the more different choices and changes can happen as a result.
 Do you understand?"

 Determined charcoal eyes meet amber ones.
 "Yes." the hero announces.
 He promised himself that he would do anything to save his students.
-Accepting these strangers help would no doubt bring its own consequences, but as long as those consequences didn't result in death he would gladly shoulder them.
+Accepting these strangers' help would no doubt bring their own consequences, but as long as those consequences didn't result in death he would gladly shoulder them.
 "Even so, if there is even a glimmer of hope to save them; I will take that chance.
 So, I implore you to do everything in your power to help me change their fate."

 Tsubasa smiles.
 He offers a hand to the man kneeling before him.
 "Then I, Tsubasa Hitsuzen, hereby accept your proposal on behalf of my teammates.
-We shall travel to your world and do everything in our powers to aid you in your time of need.
+We shall travel to your world and do everything in our power to aid you in your time of need.
 We offer our knowledge, our weapons, and powers to you until the job is finished."
 Tsubasa vows, gently pulling Aizawa to his feet.
 Resting a hand gently on his shoulder, the teen adds, "My family is honored to serve your family once again."

 Aizawa and Tsubasa spend the rest of their dream sharing information and creating a plan to save everyone.
 Once the young dream walker wakes he inform his teammates on their next mission and plan to rendezvous with Aizawa in his world within a week.

 As they planned, Aizawa couldn't help but be reminded of Tsubasa's mother when he looked at him.
 They not only looked similar but acted the same as well.
 He was reminded again that while this trio would be here to help them, they too were only kids, the same age as his class as it turns out.
 Aizawa would be sure to protect them as well.
 He wouldn't let them become a casualty either.
-The next few months we're going to be interesting, to say the least.
+The next few months were going to be interesting to say the least.